abhiKohar/newsHeadlineAnalysis/README.md

 The main findings of the code can be found at the post available on medium here.

 # Licensing, Authors, and Acknowledgements
-You can find the Licensing for the data and other descriptive information at the Kaggle link available here.
+You can find the Licensing for the data and other descriptive information at the Kaggle link available [here] (https://www.kaggle.com/therohk/india-headlines-news-dataset).
 Otherwise, feel free to use the code here as you would like!